- Search Policies

 The GDP provides resources and recommends best practices for programs to promote creation of a diverse graduate student community.
 Many of these are also practices required or suggested by the Graduate Council and Graduate Division.

-The Graduate Council requires review of first year students each semester; recommends written review of all graduate students at least annually thereafter prior to advancement to candidacy; and requires an Annual Progress Report for each student after advancement to candidacy for the doctorate, involving a meeting with at least two dissertation committee members.
+The Graduate Council requires review of first year students each semester; recommends written review of all graduate students at least annually thereafter prior to advancement to candidacy; and requires an Doctoral Candidate Review for each student after advancement to candidacy for the doctorate, involving a meeting with at least two dissertation committee members.

 Establish an Effective Mentoring Program Within Your Program